NextUrban/Livability_by_Twitter/README.md

 ### Twitter API data collection

-First we need to download and install the R software and the necessary packages such as TwitteR:
+First we need to download and install the R software and the necessary packages such as rTweets:

 Download R software [here](https://cran.r-project.org/bin/macosx/)